 Bogota, like Medellin, has a bad reputation for its history in the drug wars.
-However, Bogota has always been the city of public servants and high finance.
-Neither the Cali nor Medellin cartel could really control this city.
+However, Bogota has always been a city of public servants and high finance.
+Neither the Cali nor Medellin Cartel could really control this city.

-Bogota is located at almost 9,000 feet making physical excersion difficult for a few days (I usually get headaches as well – but some people can handle high altitude much better).
+Bogota is located at almost 9,000 feet, making physical exertion difficult for a few days (I usually get headaches as well but some people can handle high altitude much better).

 Bogota has some seriously good food at moderate prices.
-It’s not necessarily local cuisine, but you can eat very well here.
+Not necessarily local cuisine but you can eat very well here.

-Bogota has come a long way and with every visit here I feel the city is has gotten much safer.
-As with many cities, it’s all about the neighborhood and in this city it is often the specific city block.
-In general most areas are fine if you come prepared for elevated crime city during the day and a car is a good idea in most areas at night.
-For the experienced traveler Bogota isn’t a security challenge but for the novices it is better to go safe.
+Bogota has come a long way and with every visit here, I have felt the city get much safer.
+As with many cities, it’s all about the neighborhood and in Bogota, it is often the specific city block.
+In general, most areas are fine if you come prepared for elevated crime during the day (and a car is a good idea in most areas at night).
+For the experienced traveler, Bogota isn’t a security challenge but for the novices, it is better to be safe.

 There is a considerable amount of ‘opportunity crime’ in the city and the locals all have stories to share.
 The good news is that it’s usually not violent and foreigners are not specifically targeted.

-Colombia in general has fast Internet connections and Bogota has likely the bets in Colombia.
-You won;t have to worry about fast Internet at your hotel or most coffee shops have 10 Mbit+ connections available.
+Colombia, in general, has fast Internet connections and Bogota has likely the best in Colombiathe country.
+You won’t have to worry about fast Internet at your hotel and most coffee shops have 10 Mbit+ connections available.

-Bogota gets a lot of rain in ‘winter’ which occurs twice a year and this washes out pollution literally.
-Without it can get bad.
+Bogota gets a lot of rain in ‘winter’ which occurs twice a year and this literally washes out the pollution.
+Without this, it can get bad.

-Things to do Bogota – Things to See
+My Favorite 24 Things to do Bogota – Sights

 Bogota’s Old Town has a number of historic buildings around Iglesia de San Francisco.
-It’s in decent shape and interesting to see, although it’s too bad that the area is not the safest and it’s hard ogling buildings with people watching you constantly.
+It’s in decent shape and interesting to see, although it’s too bad that the area is not the safest and it’s hard ogling buildings with people constantly watching you.